 In this article we analyse all the most interesting and reliable clues pointing to Apple's next mini launch - including the prediction that it could feature a larger screen size - and do our best to speculate about the future of this product.
 Plus, could it run iPadOS 15, unveiled at WWDC 2021?

 Release date: When will the next iPad mini come out?

-iPads don't have the reassuringly regular release schedule of the iPhones, and the mini line is even harder to predict than the rest.
+It is not a big surprise that there will be another big gap between iPad mini generations.
+There have been big delays in the past.
+The iPad doesn't have the reassuringly regular release schedule of the iPhones, and the mini line is even harder to predict than the rest.
 Here's when Apple has released iPad minis:

 - iPad mini: October 2012

 The spanner in the works is that a new mini normally gets announced alongside a new version of the Air, but Apple announced a new iPad Air and iPad back in September 2020.
 Read: iPad Air 2020 review and iPad 2020 review.

 We doubt it!
 Things looked bad for the mini line before the 2019 update, but it's now clear that Apple values its smallest tablet.
 Is there going to be an iPad mini 6?
 It hangs in the balance, but we think yes.

 Things were kept broadly conservative in the 2019 update to the iPad mini, for obvious reasons: if the mini and Air had received the radical, Home-button-free design of the 2018 iPad Pro models, it would have instantly made those very expensive devices less special.